aavegotchi/aavegotchi-wiki/posts/en/faq.md

 Portals are expected to cost 100 GHST for the first haunt.
 Costs for other items like wearables, consumables and land will be announced as they’re officially released - though after game launch, [the DAO](/dao) will have the power to **adjust asset prices via governance vote**.
-In the meantime, you can check out what some of the open market prices currently are for certain wearables on [OpenSea](https://opensea.io/collection/aavegotchi-wearable-vouchers).
+In the meantime, you can check out what some of the open market prices currently are for certain wearables at the [Baazaar](/baazaar).

 ### Does changing the collateral staked affect kinship level?
 No, increasing or decreasing the collateral/aToken staked in the Aavegotchi does not affect kinship level.